Beautiful Wedding Bouquets

 One of Cumbria’s leading florists, they really do design very elegant bouquets.
 They use a combination of flowers from all over the world to create your special flowers for your special day.

 I’m keen to hear how you chose your perfect wedding bouquet, so drop me a comment!
-You can click here for a collection of wedding suppliers, including florists.

-Organised Bride – An extensive directory exclusively dedicated to Bridal Services featuring wedding dresses, cakes, stationery, photographers and much more to help you organise your big day.
+I have an extensive directory exclusively dedicated to Bridal Services featuring wedding dresses, cakes, stationery, photographers and much more to help you organise your big day.

 Thanks for reading,